 We plan to expand our business through certain strategic acquisitions.
-We cannot assure you that we would be able to successfully complete any acquisition or that we will be able to successfully integrate any acquired business, product or technology into our company in a cost-effective and non-disruptive manner.
+We cannot assure you that we will successfully complete any given acquisition or that we will successfully integrate any acquired business, product or technology into our company in a cost-effective and non-disruptive manner.
 Any future transactions may also result in dilutive issuances of equity securities, use of our cash resources, incurrence of debt, and additional recurring expenses such as the amortization of intangible assets.
 Acquisitions involve risks, including: the difficulty of integrating the technology, operations and personnel of our acquired companies into our business; the potential disruption of our ongoing business and distraction of management; additional operating losses and expenses of the acquired businesses; and the impact of known potential liabilities or unknown liabilities.
-Our failure to be successful in addressing these risks or other problems encountered in connection with our past or future acquisitions could cause us to fail to realize the anticipated benefits and incur unanticipated liabilities, which could harm our business in general.
+Our failure to successfully address these risks or other problems encountered in connection with our past or future acquisitions could cause us to fail to realize the anticipated benefits and incur unanticipated liabilities, which could harm our business in general.